dails08/innocentbayestanders/README.md

 | 50  | F      | Type II Diabetes           | 150          | 20     | HMO     | 0                     |
 | 50  | F      | Type II Diabetes           | 200          | 0      | PPO     | 0                     |

 Any classifier can be used to predict the probabiliy of a link click.
-Logistic regression would be great starting point for a baseline model.
-More sophiticated algorithms like random forest could be used as well.
-As clickstream accumulate beyond a few GB's, we can use Spark to handle the computations.
+Logistic regression would be a great starting point for a baseline model.
+More sophisticated algorithms like random forest could be used as well.
+As clickstream data accumulates beyond a few GB's, we can use Spark to handle the computations.
 The ML model can be recomputed daily, and fed back into the ElasticSearch cluster to aid the ranking efforts in the web app.

 #### Frontend
 *Web Framework and UI*